 Step three: Facebook announces it has used an academic institution led by former staff to measure authenticity of actions (not information)

 Working with the Stanford Internet Observatory (SIO) and the Daily Beast, Facebook determined that the shuttered accounts were coordinating to advance pro-Russian agendas through the use of fabricated profiles and accounts of real people from the countries where they operated, including local content providers.
 The sites were removed not because of the content itself, apparently, but because the accounts promoting the content were engaged in inauthentic and coordinated actions.

-Interesting to see former staff of Facebook hiding inside an academic context to work for Facebook on a variation of the thing that Facebook says it would not be working on.
+The Potemkin Village effect here is thus former staff of Facebook hiding inside an academic village to look like they aren’t working for Facebook, while still working for Facebook on a variation of the thing that Facebook has said it would not be working on.

-It reads to me like a strange way to use API as privacy backdoors, as well as use “academic” organizations as legal backdoors; both are meant to side-step dealing with the obvious harms from speech.
+It reads to me like a very strange us of API as privacy backdoors, as well as use of “academic” organizations as legal backdoors; both seem to mean false self-regulation, in an attempt to side-step dealing with the obvious external pressure to regulate harms from speech.